TechnologyEnhancedLearning/Prototyping/app/views/prototypes/paper-transfer-process/NOTES.md

 Learner
-TODO - Add sub folder 'learner' to help seperate admin and learner routs TODO - Add Summary to IV page with action to review and resubmit paper doc TODO - either move page parts from main includes or make blocks overrides to define things like URLs
+TODO - Add sub folder 'learner' to help seperate admin and learner routs TODO - Add Summary to IV page with action to review and resubmit paper doc TODO - either move page parts from main includes or make blocks overrides to define things like URLsc

 ADMIN